YourAverageYeet/YourAverageYeet/README.md

 - I am a student developer currently enrolled at Texas A&M University, Galveston.
 - I am *quite* interested in developing backends and tooling.
 - I have a vested interest in older computers and systems like the Commodore 64 and DOS.
-- Professionally, I have helped design database systems and was in the process of recreating an Access database from the ground up before the school year restarted.
+- Professionally, I have helped design database systems and was in the process of recreating an Access database from the ground up before the project was abandoned after I left for school.
-- Personally, I am currently working on a reference implementation in Cfor custom sprite format ([mhit](https://github.com/YourAverageYeet/mhit)), and a hand-written, 6502-assembly-based note-taking application for the C64 (not yet on GitHub).
+- Personally, I am currently working on a reference implementation in C for custom sprite format ([mhit](https://github.com/YourAverageYeet/mhit)), and a hand-written, 6502-assembly-based note-taking application for the C64 (not yet on GitHub).
 - I'm looking to collaborate on whatever I can help on, especially on backend-related things.
-I can *do* frontend, though this is usually through FLTK (and I do plan to learn GTK eventually).
+I *can* do frontend, though this is mainly through FLTK with GTK being used *as needed*.
 - I know the following programming languages, listed in order of comfort and marked with how I learned them and where:
   1. **C** - Self-taught starting around 16 (2020).
   2. **C++** - Attempted self-teaching from 14 (2018) until I switched to C; massively expanded via TAMU's CSCE 120 course (Program Design and Concepts) in Fall 2025.